ManikandanM99/Playstore-Data-Cleaning-EDA/README.md

 # Playstore-Data-Cleaning-EDA
-This repository contains a project on data cleaning and exploratory data analysis (EDA) of Google Playstore data.
+Playstore Data Cleaning EDA is a project on data cleaning and exploratory data analysis (EDA) of Google Playstore data.
 The objective is to clean raw data, handle inconsistencies, and uncover trends related to app categories, ratings, and installations.
 # Project Overview
 Objective: To analyze and clean Google Playstore data for deriving meaningful insights.
 Key Tasks: